 needed, always linked with 2-way radio.
 Under the mutual aid agreement we

 also provide services to neighboring cities, the County of Santa Clara

-by K-Comm on Crystal Peak.
+hosted by the SARES-RG (Repeater Group) on Crystal Peak.

 How is SARES organized?